Fàilte gu Roinn na Gàidhlig aig Acadamaidh Rìoghail Inbhir Nis

 The department currently has two full-time members of staff.

-Miss S McLennan (Acting PT): Gàidhlig, Gaelic (Learners), Modern Studies & History through the medium of Gaelic.
+Miss S McLennan (Principal Teacher): Gàidhlig, Gaelic (Learners), Modern Studies & History through the medium of Gaelic.

 Mrs C MacPhee: Gàidhlig, Gaelic (Learners) and Geography through the medium of Gaelic.